We Do Business for Good

 Ithaca and Collegetown

-The Dyson School’s location in Ithaca, New York, surrounded by nature, is only logical for a school dedicated to business, people, and the environment holistically.
-The Ithaca area and Collegetown provide Dyson’s students access to nearby farmland and agricultural businesses, farm-to-table eateries, bustling restaurants, and the Finger Lakes wine region.
+Surrounded by nature, Ithaca, NY, is an ideal location for a school dedicated to business, people, and the environment.
+Dyson School students have access to nearby farm-to-table eateries, bustling restaurants, and the Finger Lakes wine region.

 Local Hotspots for Students

-Ithaca Beer Co. is located just outside Ithaca proper near two New York State Parks.
-Ithaca Beer Co. features a taproom and farm-to-table restaurant.
-Fans of the beer can purchase their Flower Power IPA in 15 states across the East Coast.
+Ithaca Beer Co., located just outside the city, features a taproom and farm-to-table restaurant.
+Its Flower Power IPA is in 15 states across the East Coast.

 Purity Ice Cream logo.